xsyncio/sierra-dev/README.md

 ## 🙏 Acknowledgments

-- Built with ❤️ by the Sierra SDK Team
+- built with the help of Gemini by Xsyncio
-- Powered by Python, MkDocs, and GitHub

 ---

 **Sierra SDK** - Modern investigation tooling made simple.